helmfile/helmfile/docs/builtin-objects.md

   inside of it:
   - `StateFile.Name`: The name of the current state file
   - `StateFile.BasePath`: The base path of the current state file
+- `RootStateFile`: The information about the root state file.
+It has several objects inside of it:
-  - `StateFile.RootPath`: The path of the root state file
+  - `StateFile.Path`: The path of the root state file
 - `Values`: Values passed into the environment.
 - `StateValues`: alias for `Values`.
 - `Namespace`: The namespace to be released into